Chinese embassy distributes coronavirus ‘health packages’ to Manchester students - The Mancunion

 The Chinese embassy has distributed 12.7 tonnes of medical supplies – dubbed as ‘health packages’ – to international students stuck in Manchester.

-Students said the health packages contained disinfection wipes, face masks, and herbal medication to combat the symptoms of COVID-19.
+Students said the health packages contained disinfectant wipes, face masks, and herbal medication to combat the symptoms of COVID-19.
 The first shipment arrived on April 4, and distribution of supplies began on April 6.

 The herbal medication came in the form of Lianhua Qingwen capsules – a traditional remedy for the alleviation of typical influenza symptoms such as fever, coughing, a runny nose, and muscle aches.